nitrictech/docs/docs/guides/deploy.md

 ## Deploy your project

 Your project will automatically deploy when you create your environment for the first time.
-It will also deploy each time you push to the branch which was configured when you created your project.
+It will also deploy each time you push to the `linked branch` selected when creating your environment.

 Once you see the deployment tick over to success with a 'tick' you'll also notice that your preview / production URL is displayed.
-You can use this to access your deployment.
+You can use this to access your deployed API.

 If you scaffolded a template project then you can test the API out with the following command.